4d/docs/docs/API/entitySelectionClass.md

 ---
 id: entitySelectionClass
-title: Entity Selections
+title: EntitySelection
 ---

-<style>h2 { background: #d9ebff;}</style>

 An entity selection is an object containing one or more reference(s) to [entities](ORDA/dsMapping.md#entity) belonging to the same [Dataclass](ORDA/dsMapping.md#dataclass).
 An entity selection can contain 0, 1 or X entities from the dataclass -- where X can represent the total number of entities contained in the dataclass.

 ### Summary